 - easy to make ahead and reheat!

-- not necessarily for breakfast, it makes a great 1 pot skillet meal for dinner too!
+- not necessarily for breakfast, but it makes a great 1-pot skillet meal for dinner too!

 My father is a big breakfast eater and always made corned beef hash when I was a kid.
 It was something that I forgot about when I went vegan nearly 2 decades ago.
 That is until I started making vegan corned beef and cabbage.